 Assessment of femoral rotation, or hip version, is performed with the patient prone on the exam table, knees bent to 90 degrees, and the legs maximally internally and externally rotated (Figure 5 Left and Center).
-Significantly greater internal rotation, typically greater than 70 degrees, with a decreased amount of external rotation, typically less than 20 degrees, is typically indicative of increased femoral anteversion or internal rotation of the femur.
+Significantly greater internal rotation (typically greater than 70 degrees) with a decreased amount of external rotation (typically less than 20 degrees) is often indicative of increased femoral anteversion or internal rotation of the femur.

-From the prone position, the thigh-foot angle (Figure 5 Right) and transmalleolar axis can be examined which help assess for tibial torsion.
+From the prone position, the thigh-foot angle (Figure 5, right) and transmalleolar axis can be examined to assess for tibial torsion.
 The thigh-foot angle is the angle formed by the axis bisecting the foot and the axis bisecting the thigh.
 The transmalleolar axis is the angle formed by axis of the malleoli of the ankle with the coronal plane of the tibia.
 Similar to FPA, inward rotation is designated a negative value and external rotation a positive value.
 Infants typically present with a negative thigh-foot angle and transmalleolar axis and progress to a more neutral or positive angle as they get older.

 True infantile and adolescent Blount’s disease bowing will generally be grossly evident on exam or with ambulation.